ADVERTISEMENT

 When we talk about choosing yarns for projects, we often start by saying “think about how the project will be used and choose the yarn that fits.”
 So, a scarf you want to keep you warm on a snowy day might be best made from cozy wool while a thirsty cotton would be a good choice for dish towels.
 Another consideration you need to make, though, is what sort of structure or technique you’re using, especially if you’re planning to weave lace.

 Lace by its very nature is an open weave with long floats in the lacy areas.
 One of the benefits of weaving lace on the rigid-heddle loom is that through strategic pick-up you can have areas of lace just about anywhere on your cloth and can change and move where the lace appears as you weave.
-In the À La Carte Napkins by Sarah C. Bixler from her new video, Huck Lace on the Rigid-Heddle Loom (and also featured in the upcoming Fall 2022 issue of Easy Weaving with Little Looms), Sarah warps her loom once and weaves 4 lace napkins, all different, simply by changing the pick-up pattern.
+In the À La Carte Napkins by Sarah C. Bixler from her new video, Huck Lace on the Rigid-Heddle Loom (and also featured in the Fall 2022 issue of Easy Weaving with Little Looms), Sarah warps her loom once and weaves 4 lace napkins, all different, simply by changing the pick-up pattern.

-Veerya-1080Shilpa Nagarkar’s Veerya Scarf is another beautiful example of pick-up lace, this time using Tencel.
+Shilpa Nagarkar’s Sutra Scarf, also from the Spring 2025 issue, is another beautiful example of pick-up lace, this time using Tencel.
 Photo credit: Matt Graves

-I am not saying, of course, that you cannot use silk or wool for lace; in fact, you can weave beautiful, lacy pieces with these fibers.
-You only need to consider the characteristics of these fibers before you start weaving so you’re prepared for any challenges.
 Now, there are a few yarns I would say to avoid when weaving laces unless you sample first and know for sure the aesthetic you get is what you want.
 Wool yarns that easily full probably aren’t the best choice because the shrinkage after wet-finishing will close the lacey openings.
 Yarns with furry or hairy textures, such as mohair, or highly textured yarns will obscure or distort the lace.
 Personally, I’d go for yarns with minimal differentiation in texture because the main feature of any lace piece is the lace, and you want it to stand out front and center.

 Happy Weaving!